 Baseball Field Reservations

 Residents interested in reserving time on the baseball field for the spring and summer may apply at Village Hall between January 1st and January 31st.
 A Baseball Field Reservation Request Form must be filled out and submitted to the Village Hall Office in order for your date and times to be considered.
 Requests will not be accepted by phone.
-Times will be allocated in February.
+Times will be allocated in February and reservation fees do apply.
 Those who have applied for field time will be notified.

 Hike and Bike Trails

 Hiking and biking is also available to Village residents.
 The Metro Parks Hike and Bike Trail runs directly through the Village, partially following Village streets crossing Kent Road and traveling through our recreational campus behind Village Hall.

 In addition, the Village maintains its’ own hiking trail, a 1.4 mile circular path, which runs along the river.
 This trail begins behind the softball field and is marked by wooden “swan” markers.
 The hiking trail was renamed The Marcia Mandala Trail in honor of the long-serving past president of Park Board.

 The pavilion is located behind the ball field.
 It provides a much needed facility for our recreation area.
 After a ball game, a tennis match, or a walk or bike ride on the bike trail, community members have a place to sit down, enjoy a snack or picnic lunch, and take in the beauty of the surrounding area.

 The pavilion features a combination fireplace and grill.
 There are six picnic tables, one that is wheel chair accessible, as is the shelter.
 The reservation fee for the pavilion is $25 for residents or $40 for non-residents.
 There is also a $50 security deposit which must be submitted as a separate check.
 Please stop into Village Hall to check available dates and obtain a permit.
 Reservations cannot be made over the phone.